 Keep in mind that this project was just for fun, this isn’t a kit that we have ever sold.
-All your questions should be answered in this post, we sold this car back in 2008, and never touched an H6 again!
+While we do have a few parts that work, we have nothing specific we can sell to help you with your own H6 project.

 This is kind of long, so sorry ahead of time.
 You can just skip to the bottom see the dyno graphs, but that would be no fun.

 Summer of 2005, SEMA was coming up soon, and what could we do that would wow people.
 With ideas floating around about different cars to buy, build, or mod, we were kind of up in the air about what to do.
 Then the word H6 came up.

 There are many things about this engine that are very cool.
 Just looking at the specs doesn’t do it justice.
 3.0L, 6 cylinders, DOHC, AVCS, AVLS, 250HP in stock form, aluminum block, forged steel crank, chain driven cams, and only .700″ longer than an EJ20!
 Did I mention 3 point zero liters!
 Being familiar with the 4 bangers, the first thing that I was interested in seeing was how the Variable lift worked.
 The cams are the first strange thing you see as each valve has 3 lobes.
 One central lobe for the low lift and 2 outer ones for high lift, longer duration.
 The bucket is where the magic happens.
 There is an inner and outer piston that rubs on both cam lobes all time.
 When the solenoid allows oil pressure to shoot through the oil gallery, it locks the inner piston to the outer piston/bucket, and bam, new cam profile.
 I have to say this is probably the coolest part of the engine.
 Word is this is a co-developed technology from Porsche and Subaru, sure enough the parts are made in Germany.